The Role of Pseudo-labels in Self-training Linear Classifiers on High-dimensional Gaussian Mixture Data: Sharp asymptotics of ST

-\end{claim} Thus, by numerically solving the self-consistent equations \eqref{eq:rs-saddle-q0}-\eqref{eq:rs-saddle-uhat}, we can precisely evaluate the generalization error \eqref{eq: gen_err} in LSL with a limited number of variables.
+\end{prediction} Thus, by numerically solving the self-consistent equations \eqref{eq:rs-saddle-q0}-\eqref{eq:rs-saddle-uhat}, we can precisely evaluate the generalization error \eqref{eq: gen_err} in LSL with a limited number of variables.
 Notice that now the problem is finite-dimensional.
 In Appendix \ref{app: numerical recipe}, we sketch how to obtain numerical solutions of the self-consistent equations.
-Note that the cosine similarity between the direction of the classification plane $\hat{\bm{w}}^{(t)}$ and the direction of the cluster center $\bm{v}$ can be evaluated by using the above formula as
+Also, the cosine similarity between the direction of the classification plane $\hat{\bm{w}}^{(t)}$ and the direction of the cluster center $\bm{v}$ can be evaluated by using the above formula as